Patricia Diane Mannix -- Columbia

 COLUMBIA -- Memorial services for Ms. Patricia Diane Mannix, 68, of 130 Jimmy Love Lane, will be held at 11 a.m.
 Thursday, Jan.
-6, 2022, in the Simmons Funeral Home and Crematory chapel.
+6, 2022, at Simmons Funeral Home and Crematory Chapel.
 The Rev. Julius C. Sistrunk is officiating.

 There will not be a viewing.